egelin95/dbtask/README.md

 1. open command line (`window+run -> type cmd -> enter`)
 2. navigate to `DatabaseTask\DatabaseTask` folder which is the root folder of our dot net web-app
-3. type `dotnet clean` (this will help you check if all project requirements are properly installed on your machine, if everything work perfect, you will see some Green text)
+3. type `dotnet clean` (this will help you check if all project requirements are properly installed on your machine, if everything work perfect, you will see some Green text) (image 06).
-4. run the database update command to create the tables with command line `dotnet ef database update`
+4. run the database update command to create the tables with command line `dotnet ef database update` (images 07-08).

-5. check in sql management studio if the tables are visible Go to MS Sql Server Management Studio, and right click on your database `Asd1234` and click refresh (this will load any new changes on your table).
+5. check in sql management studio if the tables are visible Go to MS Sql Server Management Studio, and right click on your database `Asd1234` and click refresh (this will load any new changes on your table).(image 09-11).

 ### B Running Database first migration (scaffolding)
 This step will help us create code (models) based on an existing database.
 For this we will remove the Employee.cs file, and all migration related classes that refer this (`DatabaseTaskDbContext.cs, DatabaseTaskDbContextModelSnapshot.cs`).
 So that we can see what files will the entity framework create based on our existing database.
 For this step, we will the same database `Asd1234` with a table `Employee` created in code first migration previously.